30 Creepiest Abandoned Places Around the World that You Must Discover Once

 Currently, the abandoned park has become a great spot for those who love to explore, even thieves.
 Yet, adventurous exploration of the park is not recommended.
 The reason is that after many years of inactivity, everything here has been destroyed by nature.
 Even, the park also has crocodiles living in the waterways.

 There was news that talked about the demolition of the park in 2019.
 But it’s still there after years without any latest updates.

 14. Gulliver’s Kingdom – Kawaguchi, Japan

-15. Bannerman’s Castle – Pollepel Island, NY, the USA
+15. Bannerman’s Castle – Pollepel Island, NY, USA

-16. Disney’s Discovery Island – Bay Lake, Florida, the USA
+16. Disney’s Discovery Island – Bay Lake, Florida, USA